 Which brings us to our next question;

 Not everyone has that kind of money.
-Does it mean your pooch is going to die if you do not get him the treatment?
+Does it mean your pooch is going to die if you do not do this?

-The answer is no, he will not die.
-There is an alternative way of treating parvo which does not require you to incur a lot of cost.
-The best part, you get to do it at home while comforting your furry friend.
+- The answer is no, he will not die.
+There is an alternative way of treating parvo that does not require you to incur a lot of costs.

 How can you treat parvo at home?